Second Battle of Panipat: Background

-Humayun, the successor of Babur, the founder of the Mughal Empire, had lost his inheritance when he was chased out of India by Sher Shah Suri who established the Sur Empire in 1540.
+Humayun, the successor of Babur, the founder of the Mughal Empire, had lost his inheritance when he was chased out of India by Sher Shah Suri, who established the Sur Empire in 1540.
 Delhi and Agra fell into Sher Shah's hands, but he died soon after in 1545 at Kalinjar.
 He was succeeded by his younger son, Islam Shah Suri, who was a capable ruler.
 However, upon his death in 1554, the Sur Empire was caught up in a succession battle and was plagued by rebellion and the secession of provinces.
 Humayun made use of this discord to recapture what was lost and on 23 July 1555, the Mughals defeated Sikandar Shah Suri and finally regained control over Delhi and Agra.

 Islam Shah's rightful successor, his 12-year-old son, Firoz Khan, had been murdered by his maternal uncle, who had taken the throne as Adil Shah Suri.
-The new ruler was however, more interested in the pursuit of pleasure than in the affairs of his state.
-Those were largely left to Hemu, an old Hindu associate of Sher Shah Suri from Rewari, who had risen from humble circumstances to become both Adil Shah's Chief Minister as well as the general of the Suri army.
+The new ruler was, however, more interested in the pursuit of pleasure than in the affairs of his state.
+Those were left mainly to Hemchandra, an old Hindu associate of Sher Shah Suri from Rewari, who had risen from humble circumstances to become both Adil Shah's Chief Minister as well as the general of the Suri army.
 He was in Bengal when Humayun died on 27 January 1556.
-The Mughal emperor's death provided an ideal opportunity to Hemu to defeat the Mughals and reclaim lost territory.
+The Mughal emperor's death provided an ideal opportunity for Hemu to defeat the Mughals and reclaim lost territory.

-Hemu started a rapid march from Bengal and drove the Mughals out of Bayana, Etawah, Bharthana, Bidhuna, Lakhna, Sambhal, Kalpi, and Narnaul.
-In Agra, the governor evacuated the city and fled without a fight upon hearing of Hemu's impending invasion.
-In pursuit of the governor, Hemu reached Tughlaqabad, a village just outside Delhi where he ran into the forces of the Mughal governor of Delhi, Tardi Beg Khan, and defeated them in the Battle of Tughlaqabad.
+Hemchandra started a rapid march from Bengal and drove the Mughals out of Bayana, Etawah, Bharthana, Bidhuna, Lakhna, Sambhal, Kalpi, and Narnaul.
+In Agra, the governor evacuated the city and fled without a fight upon hearing of Hemchandra's impending invasion.
+In pursuit of the governor, Hemchandra reached Tughlaqabad, a village just outside Delhi where he ran into the forces of the Mughal governor of Delhi, Tardi Beg Khan, and defeated them in the Battle of Tughlaqabad.
 He took possession of Delhi after a day's battle on 7 October 1556 and claimed royal status assuming the title of Vikramaditya (or Bikramjit).

 Prelude

-On hearing the disastrous news from Tughlaqabad, Humayun's successor, the 13-year-old Akbar and his guardian Bairam Khan soon set off for Delhi.
-In a stroke of luck, Ali Quli Khan Shaibani (later Khan-i-Zaman), who had been sent ahead with a 10,000-strong cavalry force, chanced upon Hemu's artillery which was being transported under a weak guard.
-He was easily able to capture the entire train of artillery from the Afghans who abandoned the guns and fled without making a stand.
-This proved to be a costly loss for Hemu.
+On hearing the disastrous news from Tughlaqabad, Humayun's successor, the 13-year-old Akbar and his guardian, Bairam Khan, soon set off for Delhi.
+In a stroke of luck, Ali Quli Khan Shaibani (later Khan-i-Zaman), who had been sent ahead with a 10,000-strong cavalry force, chanced upon Hemchandra's artillery, which was being transported under a weak guard.
+He could easily capture the entire train of artillery from the Afghans, who abandoned the guns and fled without making a stand.
+That proved to be a costly loss for Hemu.

 On 5 November 1556, the Mughal army met Hemu's army at the historic battlefield of Panipat.
 Akbar and Bairam Khan stayed in the rear, eight miles from the battleground.